 When these efforts were looked at collectively, the life-saving potential of early bleeding control became clear.
 It also became clear that time was a critical factor and outcomes were directly related to how quickly bleeding control was achieved.
 These findings would ultimately help establish the bystander as playing a critical role in saving lives due to severe bleeding.
 Efforts to train bystanders soon began in earnest.

 Peter T. Pons, MD, FACEP, an emergency physician in Denver, CO, and a member of the Pre-Hospital Trauma Life Support (PHTLS) committee of the National Association of Emergency Medical Technicians (NAEMT), is credited with the initial idea to develop a curriculum focused on bleeding control that was similar to how cardiopulmonary resuscitation (CPR) prepared bystanders for a cardiac emergency.
 Working with Norman E. McSwain, Jr., MD, FACS, medical director of PHTLS and a liaison to the ACS-COT at the time, they developed a course that addressed this need.
 Early versions were targeted toward non-medically trained law enforcement officers, but it soon became apparent that this content could also be made available to the general public.
-These ideas were the genesis of what became known as the Bleeding Control Basic (B-CON) course, which was released to the public in 2014 and forms the foundation of today’s STOP THE BLEED® course.
+These ideas were the genesis of what became known as the Bleeding Control Basic (B-CON) course, which was released to the public in 2014 and forms the foundation of today’s ACS Stop the Bleed course.

 The group met several times and developed expert recommendations on how to improve survival for people with severe bleeding.
 Because two of these early meetings were held in Hartford, their recommendations became known as the Hartford Consensus (pictured below).